Zhangjiagang Jiangsu, China Travel Guide

 Services for mobility challenges limited compared to Western standards.
 Pre-arrange specific needs with hotels/tour operators if possible.

-Taxis and ride-sharing services present convenient, door-to-door transportation options, especially suitable for long travels or when carrying luggage.
+Taxis and ride-sharing services present convenient, door-to-door transportation options, especially suitable for long trips or when carrying luggage.

-Didi Chuxing (DiDi Global) is the dominant ride-sharing platform in China.
+Didi Chuxing (DiDi Global) is the dominant ride-sharing platform inside China.
 It keeps high recommendation for ease and fare transparency.

 Services: Express, Premier, Taxi booking